Includes content adapted from OA policy FAQs of Simon Fraser University and MIT.

-A draft version of the proposed Open Access Policy is now available for review on the University's Institutional Policies and Procedures website.
+A draft version of the proposed Open Access Policy was available for review from June to September 2019 on the University's Institutional Policies and Procedures website.

 For further information, please see the preliminary draft policy that was posted on July 31, 2018 and revised on December 4, 2018, below.